microsoft/vscode-remote-try-python/README.md

 Follow these steps to open this sample in a container:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to get set up.
+1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).

 2. If you're not yet in a development container:
    1. Clone this repository.